 Level 1 - Fair values are based on quoted prices in active markets for identical assets and liabilities.
-SOS' Level 1 assets include mutual funds, money market funds and private investment company.
+The Organization's Level 1 assets include mutual funds, money market funds, U.S. treasury bills and private investment company.

 Level 2 - Fair values are based on observable inputs that include: quoted market prices for similar assets or liabilities; quoted market prices that are not in an active market; or other inputs that are observable in the market and can be corroborated by observable market data for substantially the full term of the asset.
-SOS has no Level 2 assets.
+The Organization has no Level 2 assets.

 Level 3 - Fair values are calculated using pricing models and/or discounted cash flow methodologies and may require significant management judgment or estimation.
 These methodologies may result in a significant portion of the fair value being derived from unobservable data.
-SOS has no Level 3 assets.
+The Organization has no Level 3 assets.